10 Months After Election Day, Feds Tell States More About Russian Hacking

 The Connecticut Secretary of State's office said that DHS confirmed Russian hackers tried to break into the state's online voter registration system last year, but did not succeed.
 A spokesman for the office said their IT department detected and blocked the attempted intrusion, but did not know who was probing the system.

-Voting systems were also unsuccessfully targeted in Oregon and Wisconsin, according to state officials.
+Other states that told The Associated Press that they had been targeted are Alabama, Arizona, Colorado, Illinois, Iowa, Maryland, Minnesota, Ohio, Oklahoma, Pennsylvania, Virginia and Wisconsin.
+Officials in Oregon also said it was targeted, unsuccessfully.

-Election officials in Georgia, Louisiana and North Carolina said that their states were not targeted by hackers.
+Election officials in Georgia, Kansas, Kentucky, Louisiana and North Carolina said their states were not targeted by hackers.

 Kolasky says no information was provided in the calls that had not already been shared with others in the state.